-In Miami County there are a variety of residential service options that give adults with developmental disabilities the opportunity to live independently in our community.
-Whether someone is looking for the perfect place to call home or needs extra support at their current residence, our dedicated staff can help those we serve find the right options for them.
+In Miami County there are a variety of independent living options for adults with developmental disabilities.
+Whether someone is looking for the perfect place to call home or needs extra support at their current residence, our dedicated staff helps those we serve find the right options for them.

-As the County Board, Riverside coordinates all residential supports for the people we serve.
-Our network of quality service providers then provide the support.
-Discover some of the residential options Miami County has to offer your or your loved.
+As the County Board, Riverside coordinates all residential supports for the people we serve and our network of service providers provide the support.

 Focused on Homemaker/Personal Care (HPC) Services, in-home supports offer both independence and safety.

-In each home setting, service providers can help the people we serve develop and maintain independent living skills, such as personal hygiene, feeding, cooking, cleaning and more.
+In each home, service providers help the people we serve develop and maintain independent living skills, such as personal hygiene, cooking, cleaning and more.

 Supportive Technology offers people with developmental disabilities personalized help with daily tasks at home or at work.